Scriptivox logoScriptivox

 Overview

-When you provide a webhook_url in your transcription request, we'll send a POST request to that URL when the job finishes.
+When you provide a webhook_url in your transcription request, we'll POST progress and result events to that URL as the job moves through the pipeline.
 Webhooks are signed with HMAC-SHA256 so you can verify they came from Scriptivox.

-You can also set a default webhook URL in your account settings, which will be used for all transcriptions that don't specify one.
+You can also set a default webhook URL in your account settings that is used for any transcription that does not specify one in the request body.

 Setting up webhooks